bendrucker/sinon-as-promised/README.md

 $ bower install sinon-as-promised
 ```

-Tagged versions (which Bower uses) include a `./release/sinon-as-promised.js` build that expect sinon to be available as `window.sinon`.
+Tagged versions (which Bower uses) include a `./release/sinon-as-promised.js` build that expect sinon to be available as `window.sinon` and exposes its method for changing the promise constructor as `window.sinonAsPromised`.
 The normal version in `./src` used by npm expects to be able to `require('sinon')`.

 ## Setup
 ```js